awsdocs/aws-iot-docs/developerguide/iot-sidewalk-add-destination.md

     --role-arn arn:aws:iam::123456789012:role/SidewalkRole
 ```

 Running this command creates a destination with the specified destination name, rule name, and role name\.
-For information about rule and role names for destinations, see [Create rules to process LoRaWAN device messages](connect-iot-lorawan-destination-rules.md) and [Create an IAM role for your destinations](connect-iot-lorawan-create-destinations.md#connect-iot-lorawan-create-destinations-roles)\.
+For information about rule and role names for destinations, see [ Create rules to process Sidewalk device messages](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sidewalk-create-rules.html)\.

 For information about the CLIs that you can use, see [AWS CLI reference](https://docs.aws.amazon.com/cli/latest/reference/iotwireless/index.html)\.